 - Residents are entitled to help accessing health care.

 - A facility must provide residents with at least 45 days’ notice if it wants to relocate them or terminate their residency.

 - Nursing home residents have the right to voice grievances and participate in policy-making decisions.
 They may speak out to staff, officials, or others, without discrimination or fear of reprisal.

 - Residents have the right to meet with an ombudsman or any other advocates or special interest groups.

 These are just a few of the rights your family member might have when residing in a nursing home or assisted living facility.
 If their rights were violated in another way, they could be entitled to financial compensation.
 Find out more about what legal options may be available to you when you speak to a nursing home abuse attorney in Boca Raton for assistance.

 What Are Warning Signs of Nursing Home Abuse?

 An elder that you love may not be physically able to communicate abuse, neglect, or exploitation to you, or he or she might be afraid of repercussions for doing so.
-Thus, it’s important that you watch for signs of abuse when you visit and talk to your loved one.
+Thus, you must watch for signs of abuse when you visit and talk to your loved one.
+There are many kinds of nursing home abuse.
 According to Florida’s Department of Elder Affairs, the following are warning signs of abuse: